-- 1. Lay the glider down on its back (bag zipper up) on a smooth, clean work surface.
-Unzip the glider bag, pull it off of the glider at the front and rear, and unfold the sail to it's full length.
-Remove the wing tip cover bags and the velcro sail ties from the glider, and unroll the sail part way. - 2.
+- 1. Lay the glider down on its back (bag zipper up) a smooth, clean work surface.
+Unzip the glider bag, pull it off of the glider at the front and rear, and unfold the sail to its full length. - 2.
 Identify the rear leading edges as to left and right in order to make sure you are mounting the correct rear leading edge into the correct front.
 Check the "right" / "left" label or marking on the rear leading edges.
 Remember that the right leading edge is to your left as you look from the rear when the glider is upside down.
 If the leading edges are not marked, identify left and right by consideration of the following: The sprogs are mounted to the back side of the leading edges, the sprog cables are attached to the top of the leading edges, and the wand receptacle is at the outboard end of the leading edge.
-The photo below shows the right rear leading edge, in a right side up orientation.
+The photo below shows the right rear leading edge, in a right side up orientation. - 3.
+Working on one wing at a time, and working with the appropriate rear leading edge, fold the outer sprog, which is attached to the rear leading edge "forward" against the rear leading edge.
+Turn the rear leading edge upside down (because the glider is lying on its back, upside down) and slide the outboard end of the leading edge tube into the sail through the outboard sprog access zipper.
+(The photo below shows the right rear leading edge being inserted into the sail as described.)

-- 3. Working on one wing at a time, and working with the appropriate rear leading edge, fold the sprog which is attached to the rear leading edge "forward" against the rear leading edge.
-Turn the rear leading edge upside down (because the glider is lying on its back, upside down) and slide the front end of the rear leading edge tube into the sail through the opening at the wingtip.
-As the tip of the sprog reaches the sprog access zipper opening, route the sprog outside of the sail through this opening. - 4.
-Continue to slide the rear leading edge forward, with the sprog outside the sail, and slide the rear leading edge into the front leading edge.
+Then slide the rear leading edge forward, allowing the sprog end to remain outside the sail, and slide the rear leading edge into the front leading edge.
 Align the rear leading edge properly so that the sprog bracket is on the inside of the leading edge, and slide the rear leading edge forward, rotating as necessary, until the slot in the rear leading edge engages securely on the pin in the front leading edge.
 When the rear leading edge is fully engaged, you will not be able to rotate it.